 #2 Blue Lagoon (Drvenik Veli)

-Another unusual thing you can do when in Split, is visit the Blue Lagoon on the island of Drvenik near Split and Trogir.
-This daily tour includes a short boat ride, snorkeling and sunbathing in the Blue Lagoon, as well as a visit to the town of Trogir or the island of Solta, depending of the tour you choose.
-Spend a relaxing day on the sea and enjoy in one of the rare sandy beaches on the island of Drvenik.
-On your way back to Split enjoy in the sight of Split from the sea and its waterfront.
-By taking any sea tour from Split you will enjoy in the experience of sailing into the port of Split.
+Another unusual thing you can do when in Split, is visiting the Blue Lagoon on the island of Drvenik near Split and Trogir.
+This daily tour includes a short boat ride, snorkeling and sunbathing in the Blue Lagoon, as well as a visit to the town of Trogir or the island of Solta, depending on the tour you choose.
+Spend a relaxing day on the sea and enjoy one of the rare sandy beaches on the island of Drvenik.
+On your way back to Split enjoy the sight of Split from the sea and its waterfront.
+By taking the Blue Lagoon tour from Split you will enjoy the experience of sailing into the port of Split.